Modern Family: Criticism

-Michelle Haimoff of the Christian Science Monitor criticized the show for only casting the women as stay-at-home moms while the husbands have highly successful careers: "There is a difference between quirky, flawed characters and ones who are incapable of professional success.
+Michelle Haimoff of the Christian Science Monitor criticized the show during its third season for only casting the women as stay-at-home moms while the husbands have highly successful careers: "There is a difference between quirky, flawed characters and ones who are incapable of professional success.
 And when the latter is reliably female, it makes for sexist television.
 It also makes for unrealistic television."
-Late Night with Jimmy Fallon writer Ali Waller asked her Twitter followers "If Modern Family is so 'modern' then why don't any of the women have jobs?"
-Other authors reinforce this criticism, claiming that stay-at-home mothers are no longer the norm in today's society.
+Late Night with Jimmy Fallon writer Ali Waller asked her Twitter followers in 2013 "If Modern Family is so 'modern' then why don't any of the women have jobs?"
+Other authors reinforced this criticism, claiming that stay-at-home mothers are no longer the norm in modern society.
+Claire later went to work in season five.

 According to a CNET staffer commenting on a first-season episode: "The wife and daughter are unable to learn how to use the remote and must be taught by the father, while the son is 'good with electronics,' even though he is thought of as the stupidest member of the family."
 Arianna Reiche from Gawker commented on the episode "Game Changer" in which Gloria hides her skill at chess so her husband will not be upset at losing: "This moment is at best a sappy quip about compromise in an often heavy-handed series, and at worst, it's a moment in a show with 9.3 million viewers, on a network owned by Disney, which explicitly validates girls and women subduing their intellect."

-The show eventually focused more on Claire's career progress, with her running for city council, and flipping a home.
-In season 4 of the show, she reveals that she has been trying to find work now that her three children no longer need a stay-at-home mother, but that she found it difficult to reenter the job market after such a long hiatus, even with a college degree.
-In season 5, Claire returns to work a job at her father Jay Pritchett's closet company.